gowthamchinku/Python-End-End-Work/README.md

 # Python_Learnings
 This repository is created to understand and work with python.
 All the documents and codes are uploaded to this repository.
-Adding lines from the webui and pull the changes

 ## Day 1: Introduction to Python, Installation, and Configuration
 - Introduction to Python and its role in DevOps.